chrisateen/Progress8/README.md

 This repository contains a sample code of how to calculate progress 8 scores using the Python pandas library.
 The code is to give you an idea of how pandas can be used to calculate Porgress 8 scores.

+You are free to modify and use the code for your own use in a not for profit setting.

 ### Excel files included in the repository

 The following excel files are included in the repository in order to calculate progress 8